EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.binary.md

     -
 ### astro.binary.rv2ellipse

 Convert radial velocity as a function of time to ellipse Package: AstroUtil.binary Description: Given radial velocity as a function of time and a trial period convert it to a RV_Odd vs RV_Even (ellipse).
+I.e., for a good period plot(RV_Even,RV_Odd,'.') should be